EricPhifer/service-subdomain-backend/README.md

 # Strapi application

-A Strapi backend to display business services using SQLITE and Next.js on the frontend on a separate repo.
+A Strapi backend to display business services using Heroku / PostgresQL and Next.js on the frontend on a separate repo.